IT2411/Recognition-Project/README.md

 The one used in this project is [here](https://github.com/OlafenwaMoses/ImageAI/releases/download/3.0.0-pretrained/yolov3.pt/).

-More models xan be found [here](https://imageai.readthedocs.io/en/latest/detection/index.html).
+More models can be found [here](https://imageai.readthedocs.io/en/latest/detection/index.html).

 The Image output will be saved in Output.